openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 @endsphinxdirective

 While an application if free to create more requests if needed (for example to support asynchronous inputs population) **it is very important to at least run the `ov::optimal_number_of_infer_requests` of the inference requests in parallel**, for efficiency (device utilization) reasons.

 Also, notice that `ov::hint::PerformanceMode::LATENCY` does not necessarily imply using single inference request.
 For example, multi-socket CPUs can deliver as high number of requests (at the same minimal latency) as there are NUMA nodes on the machine.
+To make your application fully scalable, prefer to query the `ov::optimal_number_of_infer_requests` directly.

+## Prefer Async API
+The API of the inference requests offers Sync and Async execution.
+While the `ov::InferRequest::infer()` is inherently synchronous and simple to operate (as it serializes the execution flow in the current application thread), the Async "splits" the `infer()` into `ov::InferRequest::start_async()` and use of the `ov::InferRequest::wait()` (or callbacks).
+Please consider the [API examples](../OV_Runtime_UG/ov_infer_request.md).
+ Although the Synchronous API can be somewhat easier to start with, in the production code always prefer to use the Asynchronous (callbacks-based) API, as it is the most general and scalable way to implement the flow control for any possible number of requests (and hence both latency and throughput scenarios).

 ## Combining the Hints and Individual Low-Level Settings
 While sacrificing the portability at a some extent, it is possible to combine the hints with individual device-specific settings.
 For example, you can let the device prepare a configuration `ov::hint::PerformanceMode::THROUGHPUT` while overriding any specific value: